sureshvenkatesan/edge_setup_with_ansible/README.md

   ```bash
   python3 -V
   ```

----
+- Option2:
-In another RHEL setup we were able to install ansible usingL
+In another totally different RHEL environment  we were able to install ansible using:

 ```
 sudo yum install subscription-manager